LionGateOS/LionGateTravels/README.txt

-LionGate Travels v84 — Test Mode Multi-Scenario Comparison Panel
+LionGate Travels v85 — Test Mode Scenario Replay with Performance Overlay

-Compares multiple logged Test Mode Auto-Fill scenarios side by side in the console and exports comparison to test_mode_autofill_comparison.json.
+Replays previously logged scenarios and overlays execution time, feature flags, and consent results.
+Outputs are logged to console and test_mode_autofill_replay_perf.json.

 TEST MODE ONLY.
 No real bookings are affected.